 - Entry requirements

 2.1 UK Honours degree or equivalent.
 Applications from candidates with academic backgrounds in Marketing, Management, and Arts and Social Science (combinations of English, History, Languages, Politics, Psychology) related disciplines (minor or major) are particularly welcomed.
 Other academic backgrounds are also considered, including Accounting, Finance, Science and Engineering.
 All backgrounds must contain substantial management, marketing or social science content.

 - How to apply

-Please only apply for one of the following courses: MSc International Fashion Marketing, MSc International Fashion Retailing, MSc International Fashion Retailing (Entrepreneurship and Innovation).
+Please only apply for one of the three Fashion MSc courses: MSc International Fashion Marketing, MSc International Fashion Retailing, or MSc International Fashion Retailing (Entrepreneurship and Innovation).
 If you wish to transfer your application or offer we can review this throughout the cycle, although there is no guarantee that we will be able to change it.